-If you live in an area where the weather could be nice enough to sit outside, setting up a seating section and TV outdoors allows people to go outside if they want to.
+If you live in an area where the weather could be nice enough to sit outside, setting up a seating section and TV outdoors is a good idea.
 Some people prefer to watch the game away from the crowd (and in my house I can use all the space I can find!)

 Unlike most of my other parties, I try to avoid hanging things from the ceiling or creating tall centerpieces for the tables.
-Both of these tend to block the view of the TV’s.
+Both of these tend to block the view.
 Since most people do actually want to see the game, I like to have as few TV-watching obstructions as possible.

 2. Make a DIY Football Field Rug

 For some reason, football parties seem to have more spills than usual (probably because of the number of people).
-So I like to take my area rugs out of the living room for the party.
+So I take my area rug out of the living room for the party.

-I replace them with an inexpensive football field rug that adds to the game day atmosphere (and protects my hardwood floors).
+And replace it with an inexpensive DIY football field rug that adds to the game day atmosphere (and protects my hardwood floors).